 So when our five-year-old isn’t reading Fox in Socks the first day of homeschool, the implication is that something went terribly wrong—we didn’t choose the right method or curriculum.
 We are bad communicators.
 Homeschool is too hard.
 Our children are defiant and uninterested.
 If they don’t learn now, they might never!

 While there are a lot of things we can do to create a culture of literacy in our homes, whether reading comes easily to our child is not something we can necessarily control, and neither can they!
+But there is a lot we can do to take some of the stress out of it.

-What can we do?
+So what can we do?
 That is what we’re going to talk about today in The Everything Reading Post.
 I like to take a more relaxed non-anxious approach to reading and that’s what I want to talk about today.
 The more options we have, the more we can enjoy this process of discovery along with our children!

 The Difference Between Oral and Written Language